 If `dx` is an instance of [[Dual]] returns the `tangent` component.
 Else, returns 0.
 If the optional `tag` is supplied, [[primal-part]] returns 0 for [[Dual]] instances with a non-matching tag.

-onto the dynamic variable *active-tags*
+(with-active-tag tag f args)Like apply, but conj-es tag onto the dynamic variable *active-tags*

-inside the scope of f
+inside the scope of f.

-Returns the result of applying f
+Returns the result of applying f to args.

 Like `apply`, but conj-es `tag` onto the dynamic variable [[*active-tags*]] inside the scope of `f`.
 Returns the result of applying `f` to `args`.

-cljdoc is a website building & hosting documentation for Clojure/Script libraries
+cljdoc builds & hosts documentation for Clojure/Script libraries